happycollision/articles/2023-01-02-variant-system/article.md

-# App Variants: Feature branch builds (and more) for your statically-generated SPA
+# App Variants: Feature branch builds (and more) for your statically generated SPA

 The split between front-end and back-end has been a double-edged sword ever since the first developer chiseled JSX onto the wall of the tribal networking cave.
 What had the curiosity of this ancient heretic wrought?
 Along with the numerous advantages of client-rendered websites came numerous new challenges.
 We started specializing to overcome these new challenges and explore this new way of building for the web.
-Today, it is fairly typical for teams to be comprised not of full stack developers, but of front-end developers and back-end developers.
+Today, it is typical for teams to be comprised not of full stack developers, but of front-end developers and back-end developers.